Professor Mike Huggins

 - Several specialist books and many articles on the history of British and American horse racing.
 My book Flat Racing and British Society 1790-1914 (Frank Cass, 2000) was well received as was Horseracing and the British (Manchester University Press, 2004).
 The third in the trilogy, Horse Racing and British Society in the Long Eighteenth Century (Boydell 2018) I finished more recently.

-- I have written many chapters and peer-reviewed articles dealing with twentieth and nineteenth century leisure topics such as British football; tourism and seaside holidays; sports gambling and bookmakers; the music hall; and the impact on sport and leisure of radio, newsreels, television, the press, the census and the railways.
+- I have written many chapters and peer-reviewed articles dealing with twentieth and nineteenth century leisure topics such as British football; match-fixing, tourism and seaside holidays; sports gambling and bookmakers; the music hall; and the impact on sport and leisure of radio, newsreels, television, the press, the census and the railways.
 One of my essays, on British newsreels, soccer and popular culture, was viewed as the joint best article of 2007 in the International Journal of the History of Sport.

 - I’ve deliberately set out to exploit many previously under-explored sources, including newsreels, comics and cartoons, dialect poetry, music hall song and even sporting gravestones, to find new angles on standard narratives, present material in new ways, or give voice to neglected groups and individuals.